Table of Contents

 Measure the average humidity in your blue tongue skink’s enclosure with a digital probe hygrometer, with the probe placed in the middle of the terrarium.
-You can increase humidity by mixing water into the substrate, misting with a spray bottle, and providing a humid hideout lined with moistened sphagnum moss.
+Regardless of what type of skink you have, it’s best practice to install a humid hide in the middle to cool zone of the enclosure.

 Best substrate for blue tongue skinks: